 The second movement represents an expression of profound emotion not only beyond the composer’s years but beyond the descriptive power of a simple adjective.
 The minor key, slow tempo, and relatively dark orchestration mark it as sorrowful, but the probing quality of the accompaniment pattern adds a layer of energy somewhere between agitated and despairing.
 Of special note is the frequent use of ornamentation.
 Always a key element of Mozart’s style, here it imparts a kind of tender poignancy far removed from the lighthearted decoration of the preceding movement.

 The finale sports a characteristically snappy rondo theme introduced by the piano.
-Mozart's use of juxtaposition and contrast is taken to a new level with the inclusion of a full-scale minuet (in honor of dancer Noverre?) in the middle of the movement.
+Mozart’s use of juxtaposition and contrast is taken to a new level with the inclusion of a full-scale minuet (in honor of dancer Noverre?) in the middle of the movement.
 Introduced and dominated by the piano all the way through a rhapsodic cadenza, it is as if the soloist has pulled the orchestra into a different world, after which the return of the main theme emphasizes the larger structural logic of the rondo.
-And although the form is seemingly less sophisticated than the development-based sonata form, it allows Mozart to show off how by perfectly capturing an outward gesture he can also reveal inner truth - a lesson that translated across a century and a half to Richard Strauss, and a fitting way to anticipate the music on the second half of this program.
+And although the form is seemingly less sophisticated than the development-based sonata form, it allows Mozart to show off how by perfectly capturing an outward gesture he can also reveal inner truth.